ABOUT

 John Wervers conducted, Tanya Bernard collaborated on piano and Wendy Murray provided flute accompaniment.
 The program opened with Canada's national anthem and closed with the rousing, bilingual tribute "This is my Home."
 Other highlights included a trio of humorous songs set in PEI, several works by John Rutter, Oscar Peterson's "Song for Peace," and a medley of "Amazing Grace" and "My Chains are Gone."

-It was an emotional experience for both singers and the appreciated audience.
+It was an emotional experience for both singers and the appreciative audience.